TABLE OF CONTENTS

 1.3 Setting parameters

 Once all input analyses have been selected, algorithm parameters can be specified.
-Ranks obtained from every input analysis can be inverted if downregulated features are to rank higher (as mentioned above, by default the upregulated features are ranking higher).
+Ranks obtained from every input analysis can be inverted if down-regulated features are to rank higher (as mentioned above, by default the upregulated features are ranking higher).
+Next to the interior rank feature you will also be able to manually enter a name for the sub-plot

 If an input analysis is of type cluster marker genes or gene association analysis, specific clusters can be selected to be included in the meta-analysis under the field "Select columns".
 Afterwards, individual selected clusters can be inverted if so desired.